MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.147.md

 ##### § 457.147 Central and Southern potato crop insurance provisions. #####

-Link to an amendment published at 89 FR 93469, Nov.
-27, 2024.

-The Central and Southern Potato Crop Insurance Provisions for the 2025 and succeeding crop years in counties with a contract change date of June 30, September 30, and November 30, and for the 2026 and succeeding crop years in counties with a contract change date of April 30, are as follows:
+The Central and Southern Potato Crop Insurance Provisions for the 2025 and succeeding crop years in counties with a contract change date of November 30, and for the 2026 and succeeding crop years in counties with a contract change date of April 30, June 30, and September 30, are as follows:

 United States Department of AgricultureFederal Crop Insurance CorporationCentral and Southern Potato Crop Provisions